lexibank/pachechibchan/cldf/README.md

 <a name="ds-cldfmetadatajson"> </a>

-# Wordlist CLDF dataset derived from Aaley and Bodt's "New Kusunda data: A list of 250 concepts" from 2020
+# Wordlist CLDF dataset derived from Pache's "Pech and the basic internal classification of Chibchan" from 2023

 **CLDF Metadata**: [cldf-metadata.json](./cldf-metadata.json)